RaYenTouati/FaceFeels/README.md

 ## Features

-- Detects 7 basic emotions from facial images.
+- Detects 7 basic emotions from facial images, providing the **probability percentage for each emotion**.
 - Web interface for instant prediction.
 - Uses classic machine learning methods: HOG + SVM.
 - Provides probability scores for each emotion.